 Note: English is not my native language, so sometimes I may write something wrong.
-I don’t care about it now – the Read-a-Thon is supposed to be fun and my English doesn’t have to be perfect!;) I’ll be doing short updates throughout the read-a-thon on Litera-Tour facebook page and this post will be updated half-way and at the end.
+I don’t care about it now – the Read-a-Thon is supposed to be fun and my English doesn’t have to be perfect!;) This post will be updated half-way and at the end.

 [Hour 1] Introductory questionnaire